 Because the type of support we provide is not reimbursed by insurance payers, our program is currently 100 percent philanthropically funded.
 Those who support the Mark Taper–Johnny Mercer Artists Program help introduce the healing power of the arts to thousands of young patients coping with illness and injury.
 You will help provide avenues of expression, choice, and control to children experiencing emotional pain and challenges.

-If you are interested in donating directly to the artists program, please click here and specify in the blank box labeled “Other” that you would like your donation to go directly to the “Artists Program."
+If you are interested in donating directly to the artists program, please click here and type in "Artists Program" after checking the box by "Specify a program for this gift to support".

 If you or your community organization is interested in volunteering with the Artists Program, please check our Volunteer Opportunities webpage to find out more about our Volunteer Application and Interview Process.
 Other volunteer opportunities may be available, so feel free to inquire further by contacting the Artists Program Assistant.

 Under the supervision of credentialed professionals, interns and trainees from accredited institutions specifically in clinical art, music, dance/movement, or drama therapy can gain valuable experience with patients by participating in our Expressive Arts Therapy Internship.